 University Hospital Track

 Residents accepted into the University Hospital track care for their continuity patients at the A.F.
 Williams Family Medicine Center and admit their patients to the University of Colorado Hospital.
 The A.F.
-Williams Family Medicine Center, the practice for the UH track, occupies new medical offices in the Stapleton Community, the rebirth of Denver 's old airport site.
+Williams Family Medicine Center, the practice for the UH track, occupies modern medical offices in the Stapleton Community, the redevelopment of Denver 's old international airport.